lammas321/CrabDevKit/README.md

 CrabNet.SendMessage($"{MyPluginInfo.PLUGIN_NAME}:Test", packet, GetAllSteamIds());

 // I would normally use a using statement, but Packet is an Il2Cpp unhollowed type and can't be used that way.
-// CrabNet.SendMessage also calls packet.Dispose() itself when it's done, but it's good practice to do this anyway! packet.Dispose();
+// CrabNet.SendMessage also calls packet.Dispose() itself when it's successfully sent the message, but it's good practice to do this anyway! packet.Dispose();
 ```